-PPC has come a looooong way, so it’s important to know how to get the most out of its capabilities while working with your specific business.
+PPC has come a looooong way!
+It’s important to know how to get the most out of its capabilities while working with your specific business.
 If you’re not getting what you want out of your PPC campaign, a PPC audit– that gives you answers- is all you need.

 Here’s how we do it: